ngemily/cadet/README.md

 2. Maximize use of keys near home position

     Caps-lock is very easy to press, but not very useful.
 Control is very hard to press, but very useful.
+I've put Control on either side of the home row.

     These keys should be dual use keys, combining a "held down" and a "tapped" function.

-    Modifiers:
+    Modifiers (held down):
     - ctrl
     - alt
     - shift